jasonrudolph/keyboard/README.md

 - Use <kbd>control</kbd> + <kbd>m</kbd> to exit Markdown Mode without performing any actions

-### Hyper key for quickly launching apps
+### Hyper Mode for quickly launching apps

-macOS doesn't have a native <kbd>hyper</kbd> key.
-But thanks to Karabiner-Elements, we can [create our own](karabiner/karabiner.json).
-In this setup, we'll use the <kbd>right option</kbd> key as our <kbd>hyper</kbd> key.

-With a new modifier key defined, we open a whole world of possibilities.
-I find it especially useful for providing global shortcuts for launching apps.
+Launch your favorite apps with global shortcuts, and do so without interfering with existing macOS shortcuts or application-specific shortcuts. 😅

+Tap <kbd>option</kbd> (AKA <kbd>alt</kbd>) to enter Hyper Mode and then press any shortcut to focus the associated application.
+For example, if you're using the default keybindings shown below to open the Finder, you would:

+1. Tap the <kbd>option</kbd> key (i.e., press and then release it in quick succession) to enter Hyper Mode
+2. Then, press <kbd>f</kbd> for Finder

 #### Choose your own apps